Jimmy Fallon: Comedy beginnings

 Fallon dropped out of the College of Saint Rose in 1995 to move to Los Angeles and pursue comedy full-time.
 He secured a manager and got bookings by the age of 21.
 He often did stand-up at the Improv, earning $7.50 per set, and he joined classes with the Groundlings, an improv comedy troupe.
 He appeared in the feature film The Scheme (originally entitled The Entrepreneurs).
 His one line in the 1997 film Father's Day was cut, but he can still be seen in the background.
 In 1998, Fallon appeared briefly on the show Spin City in the second season as a man selling photographs.

 He remained fixated on joining Saturday Night Live.
-After two years of working with the Groundlings, he auditioned for the program in 1997, but was unsuccessful.
+After two years of working with the Groundlings, he auditioned for the program in 1997 but was unsuccessful.
 When he was cast in a pilot presentation for The WB, Fallon made sure to include a clause in his contract specifying that if he were to join SNL he would be released from his contract.
 His manager sent videotapes to Marci Klein and Ayala Cohen, producers for SNL.

 Fallon landed his second audition at the age of 23.
-At the "notoriously difficult audition," he was told by several people that creator Lorne Michaels almost never laughed during auditions.
+At the "notoriously difficult audition", he was told by several people that creator Lorne Michaels almost never laughed during auditions.
 He feared being outshined by the comic before him, who came armed with an arsenal of props.
-But Fallon went onstage and did well, performing a "celebrity walk-a-thon" with impressions of Jerry Seinfeld, Chris Rock, Bill Cosby, and Adam Sandler, an SNL alumnus who had recently left the show.
+Despite this, Fallon went onstage and did well, performing a "celebrity walk-a-thon" with impressions of Jerry Seinfeld, Chris Rock, Bill Cosby, and Adam Sandler, an SNL alumnus who had recently left the show.
 Michaels and others laughed.

 Head writer Tina Fey, who was in the room, later said, "He's one of two people I've ever seen who was completely ready to be on the show.
 Kristen Wiig is the other one....
 And Jimmy was ready—like, if there had been a show to do that night."
 He rushed through his original characters in order to arrive at his musical impressions, which he felt were stronger.
 Three weeks passed, and despite his feeling that he had not gotten the position, he was asked to meet with Michaels at the Paramount lot in Los Angeles.
-Michaels informed him that they wanted him for the show, and Fallon characterized the moment as being in "slow motion," remarking to Michaels before he left, "I'm going to make you proud."
+Michaels informed him that they wanted him for the show, and Fallon characterized the moment as being in "slow motion", remarking to Michaels before he left, "I'm going to make you proud."